 Finding a Passion That Lasts Long After Treatment Ends

-One of the best things about developing a love for hiking while in treatment is that it can last long after the program ends.
+One of the best things about developing a love for hiking while in treatment is that it can last long after the services ends.
 If you find that hiking is natures therapy for you, it can become a part of your regular routine.
 Since hiking is something you can do almost anywhere, clients can continue to hike for years to come.
 What starts out as a form of therapy could eventually become a lifelong hobby.

 Hiking Therapy and More at Rose Hill Center